Parasharshiva/Parasharshiva/README.md

 - 👀 I’m interested in AI and their Works
 - 🌱 I’m currently learning Fundamental of Graphic Designing (UI/UX)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Email
+- 📫 How to reach me: Email
 - 😄 Pronouns: Shiva
 - ⚡ Fun fact: Lazy